 On 30 hectares of land on the Colo River adjoining the World Heritage-listed Wollemi National Park, Joeys boys step beyond their comfort zones into what Head of Outdoor Education Paul Bryant describes as “a rich and frankly magnificent classroom”.

-Amid a landscape of eucalypt and rain forests and Hawkesbury sandstone cliffs, boys take part in activities including rock-climbing, bushwalking, orienteering, canoeing and mountain-biking.
+Amid a landscape of eucalypt and rainforests and Hawkesbury sandstone cliffs, boys take part in activities including rock climbing, bushwalking, orienteering, canoeing and mountain biking.
 There is an adventure ropes course to tackle and bushcraft to learn, all the while fostering team-building skills, personal and interpersonal growth, and a greater connection to the country.

 About 45 kilometres north-west of Windsor, the Colo Outdoor Education Centre has been owned and operated by the College since 1986.
 It is staffed by highly trained and experienced outdoor education teachers who play their own defining part in helping boys on their journey to becoming resilient, competent, caring and confident young men.
 The staff also maintain an outstanding safety record.

-Boys in Years 7, 8 and 9 head in small groups for Colo through the school year for three- or four-night camps designed to incorporate a sense of adventure and challenge.
+Boys in Years 7, 8 and 9 head in small groups to Colo through the school year for three- or four-night camps designed to incorporate a sense of adventure and challenge.
 They sleep in cabins that have their own showers, toilets and relaxation areas, and prepare their own meals in the well-equipped kitchen and dining hall.
 It also serves as a great stewardship and leadership experience for select Year 11 boys, who are chosen to accompany each group as part of a leadership training course, assisting with the running of the camp.

 General bushwalking equipment on site, such as rucksacks, sleeping bags, raincoats and tents, allow for overnight camping expeditions on the property.
 Canadian canoes and mountain bikes are also on Colo’s extensive outdoor equipment inventory.